NorESMhub/NorESM/doc/configurations/amips.rst

 Aqua-planet and Slab ocean
 ^^^^^^

-The auaplanet configuration is not available in NorESM2.
+The aquaplanet configuration is not available in NorESM2.

 The slab ocean configuration is under development.